Autosomal Recessive: Cystic Fibrosis, Sickle Cell Anemia, Tay-Sachs Disease

 from the sickle cells, which block the healthy oxygen-carrying cells.
 After repeated

-blockages, the spleen is very small and does not work properly.
+blockages, the spleen is very small and does not work correctly.
 Without a functioning

 spleen, these people are more at risk for infections.
 Infants and young children are

 at risk for life-threatening infections.
-Treatment includes prompt emergency care
+Treatment includes speedy emergency care

-for fevers and infections, appropriate vaccinations, penicillin, and management of
+for fevers and infections, appropriate vaccines, penicillin, and management of anemia.

 Tay-Sachs disease is a fatal disorder in children (usually by age 5) that causes a